swvincent/SimpleApiKeyAuthExample/README.md

+# SimpleApiKeyAuthExample

-# Simple API Key Authentication Example for ASP.Net Core
+Simple API Key Authentication Example for ASP.Net Core

 This is something I developed to learn and to provide a "proof of concept".
 It is an example of a very basic API Key authentication for ASP.Net Core.